Towards Generalizable PDE Dynamics Forecasting via Physics-Guided Invariant Learning¶

 Key Findings¶

-- iMOOE's improvements are universal: Regardless of the underlying neural operator type (Fourier/branch-trunk/neural field/Transformer), iMOOE consistently reduces both the mean and variance of OOD errors, validating the general value of PDE invariance learning.
+- iMOOE improvement is universal: Regardless of the underlying neural operator (Fourier/Branch-Trunk/Neural Field/Transformer), iMOOE consistently reduces both the mean and variance of OOD errors.

-- Frequency enhancement is critical: The significant additional gain from +MOOE to +iMOOE (with frequency-enhanced training) demonstrates that architectural alignment alone is insufficient — spectral bias must be addressed at the objective function level.
+- Frequency enhancement is critical: The transition from +MOOE to +iMOOE (adding frequency-enhanced training) brings significant extra gains, showing that architectural alignment alone is insufficient without addressing spectral bias.

-- Sensitivity to expert count \(K\): \(K=3\) is optimal; \(K=1\) is insufficient to capture operator invariance, while \(K=4\) introduces redundancy (real PDEs have only a small number of constituent operators), with linearly growing computational overhead.
+- Sensitivity of expert count \(K\): \(K=3\) is optimal; \(K=1\) fails to capture operator invariance, while \(K=4\) introduces redundancy and linear increases in computational cost.

 Highlights & Insights¶